husamalhomsi/misk/README.txt

-  ctime - print the local time in the form Www Mmm dd hh:mm:ss yyyy eca-png - write an elementary cellular automaton to a PNG file eca-txt - print an elementary cellular automaton eca-wav - write an audio elementary cellular automaton to a WAVE file eca.h - library for elementary cellular automata ecma-48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale
+  ctime - print the local time in the form Www Mmm dd hh:mm:ss yyyy eca-png - write an elementary cellular automaton to a PNG file eca-txt - print an elementary cellular automaton eca-wav - write an elementary cellular automaton as audio to a WAVE file eca.h - library for elementary cellular automata ecma-48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale